 The Wake Forest University School of Business seeks individuals who come from a wide variety of backgrounds and experiences and have demonstrated achievement through academic success, professional experience, and community involvement.

 While an applicant’s past academic performance is important, our admissions committee bases its decisions on a combination of factors including, but not limited to, the following:

 - An applicant’s personal and professional goals and how they align with our program’s capabilities.

-- Postgraduate, professional work experience of more than two years, beyond the completion of a bachelor’s degree.
+- Be currently employed.
+Postgraduate, professional work experience is desired but not required of applicants.
 (We will consider applicants who are non-traditional students who have completed their undergraduate degree as an adult and have significant professional experience prior to completing their bachelor’s degree.
 Non-traditional applicants may include military officers, religious servants, etc.)

 - Demonstrated, strong aptitude for complex quantitative analysis through previous coursework.
 Preference will be given to applicants who have taken both Calculus and Statistics.
-Other coursework should include Statistical Methods, Regression Analysis, Probability and Distribution Theory, Statistical Inference and Regression, Discrete Math, and Linear Algebra.
+Other coursework could include Statistical Methods, Regression Analysis, Probability and Distribution Theory, Statistical Inference and Regression, Discrete Math, and Linear Algebra.
 (The Admissions Committee is seeking applicants who have earned a B or better in these topics.)

 - Preference is given to applicants who have experience with one or more coding languages.
 Note: students are welcome to access these skills through a number of free or low-cost online resources.

 Prior to receiving an admission decision, we require that all applicants complete an individual interview with a member of our Admissions Committee.
 Interviews are by invitation only.
 Once an application is complete, it will be reviewed and we will contact you regarding an interview.

 Rolling Admissions Process